danakj/Advent-of-Code-2020/JOURNAL.md

 The puzzle for day 18 was super satisfying!
 Matchers were very helpful and made the branching very clear in the code.
 Part 2 was tricky to do without rewriting it to build an operation tree or something.
 But by accumulating multiplications in a 3rd stack, I was able to solve it without rewriting the world.
 I reused my strategy from the previous problem of writing the logic into a struct's methods.
 Then when part2 needed different logic, it was easy to copy/paste the whole object, rename it, and modify it to my needs.
 This is a very nice pattern for doing advent it seems.

 I also found a better way to run test code vs production.
 Once the production code is all inside a class, I can write a `main()` that reads from a file, and a test function that has some fixed string input, and that's a lot nicer than editing the source code to inject test inputs.

+## Day 9, 10, 11... of Learning

+Ok it's been a month and 10 days since I completed a problem.
+Day 20's puzzle was very tricky, and I was too persistent in trying to solve it with permutations, which were just too expensive.
+Once I gave in an read what [someone else](https://sethgeoghegan.com/advent-of-code-2020) had done (in Ruby) in the solutions reddit, it took about 2 hours to write a solution that passed.
+Hooray!

+I was trying to make use of the very nice `permutations()` method in Itertools that lets you generate an iterator of all permutations of items returned by another iterator.
+It's cool, but it was not what I wanted here.
+It worked for the 3x3 example, but it blew up for the 12x12 problem input.

+The right way to solve this was to construct a mapping from tile edge patterns to tiles, then you can find, for a given tile slot, all tiles with an edge that matches the tile above, and an edge that matches the tile on the left.
+And you can do this in constant time.
+Then it's a matter of rotating each potential tile into place (if you can), and recurse.
+If the recursion bubbles up with a "Could not solve" you try the next tile in the candidate pool.
+If none of them match, you report "Could not solve".

+This made for a pretty simple recusive function, returning an `Option<Vec<Tile>>`.
+On success, it returned the solved board once all tiles were placed.
+If any tile couldn't be placed at a step it would return `None` to try another path.

+This was my first use of explicit lifetimes, as I built a context struct to pass along through the recursion, instead of passing through like 8 parameters.
+The struct is copied at each point of the recursion, in order to allow unwinding and continuing from an earlier state.
+So to avoid copying a bunch of structures inside, most of the fields are references, along with maps with reference values.
+They all share the lifetime of the struct itself, which is first created before entering the recursion.
+This Just Worked wonderfully.

+I also had the borrow checker inform me when my refactoring to split 2 statements caused a reference to a temporary to outlive the temporary object.
+Thank you Rust!

+Somewhere along the way I solved day 19's puzzle as well, but I don't remember at this point since I spent so long on day 20's.
+Most of that time was just spent avoiding working on it since I didn't want to rewrite everything again, but reading another solution gave me the motivation to go and solve it in Rust.